2022 Hurricane Season Update

-The 2021 hurricane season began June 1, and college administration has made preparations for potential storms and storm surges/flooding.
+Hurricane season begins each year on June 1 and MGCCC administration has plans in place for potential storms and storm surges/flooding.
 All college employees are encouraged to take a moment to update their department employee phone numbers.
 Both employees and students should ensure they have up-to-date emergency contact information in Web Services.
 Most importantly, employees and students should also review their personal emergency weather plans.

 How to stay in touch